SolariusNL/framework/README.md

 Framework is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Please feel free to use, modify, and redistribute the source code.

-The MIT license does not grant you the right to use any trademark, service mark, or other intellectual property of Soodam.re or its affiliates.
+The MIT license does not grant you the right to use any trademark, service mark, or other intellectual property of Solarius or its affiliates.